hummingbird-project/hummingbird-docs/CONTRIBUTING.md

 ## Deploying changes

-Currently v1 documentation is stored on the `main` branch and v2 documentation is stored on the `2.x.x` branch.
+Currently v1 documentation is stored on the `1.x.x` branch and v2 documentation is stored on the `main` branch.
 As soon as a PR is merged into either of these branches the deploy process will begin and you should see your changes live in less than 10 minutes.